0w0Demonic/AquaHotkey/.ai_prompts/README.md

 # AI Prompts for AquaHotkey

-This directly contains prompts that can be used with custom AI agents to provide specialized knowledge about this library.
+This directory contains prompts that can be used with custom AI agents to provide specialized knowledge about this library.

-These files are meant to be used as prompts so that an AI assistant can understand and use the AquaHotkey library effectively.
+These files are meant to be used as prompts so that an AI assistant can understand and AquaHotkey effectively.

 ## How to Use